matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 ## Security considerations

 Allowing HTML in room topics is subject to the same security considerations that apply to HTML in room messages.
+In particular, topics are already included in the content that clients should [sanitise] for unsafe HTML.

 ## Other notes